wendyverdonk93/docs/content/integrations/ecommerce-integrations/woocommerce/faq/filter-the-order-request.md

 There may be cases in which a developer needs to modify something in the transaction before it is processed.

-If you want to change something in the OrderRequest it is possible using the filter hook “multisafepay_order_request” built in our plugin.
+If you want to change something in the OrderRequest, this is possible using the filter hook “multisafepay_order_request”, built into our plugin.

 Ask your developer to read: